kumaridimpleabcd2006-eng/python--OOP-and-Logic--Practices/README.md

 22. *Palindrome checker* : A simple python program that checks whether a give string is a palindrome or not using a function and a for loop.

-23. *Count digit* : A simple python program check the count the digits.
+23. *Count digit* : A simple python program check the count and digits.

 24. *Count Uppercase* : This is a simple program that count the number of upperase letter in a give string entered by the users.